 Lovey Dovey

 Children seem to gravitate towards security (or transitional, opens a new window) objects.
-How many of us had a favorite blanket, pacifier or a teddy bear we couldn't part with?
+How many of us had a favorite blanket, pacifier or teddy bear we couldn't part with?

 Are you wondering what makes a healthy attachment to a lovey?
 When to transition away from it?
 I've pulled together a list of resources to help you make the best choices for your family.